Send a fragile package safely

 All fragile items:

-- Kraft Paper – If you have items with an opening or hole, such as glassware, crumple up some Kraft paper and fill in the empty space.
+- Kraft Paper – If you have items with an opening or hole crumple up some Kraft paper and fill in the empty space.

 - Bubble wrap – Wrap items individually in small bubble wrap, you can then bunch them together using large bubble wrap – this will stop items from colliding.